2014 Moldovan bank fraud scandal: August 2012–November 2014

-During this period, the three banks were the subject to significant shareholder change.
-Commencing August 2012, ownership of Unibank was transferred to nominees as well as political figures and individuals close to Ilan Shor.
-In 2013 Ilan Shor bought into the ownership of Banca de Economii.
+During this period, the three banks were subject to significant shareholder change.
+Commencing August 2012, ownership of Unibank was transferred to nominees as well as political figures and individuals close to Șor.
+In 2013 Șor bought into the ownership of Banca de Economii.

-In order to facilitate an increase in lending to Moldovan entities, the banks have apparently coordinated to increase the available liquidity.
+In order to facilitate an increase in lending to Moldovan entities, the banks apparently coordinated to increase the available liquidity.
 The money from the State Health Insurance Company was also used.
 In June 2012, the State Health Insurance Company, headed by Mircea Buga, deposited MDL 140 million in the accounts of Unibank.
 The State Health Insurance Company was not able to withdraw the deposits of MDL 115 million from Unibank until January 2015.
 The fact caused an MDL 102 million debt to the hospitals and an acute shortage of medications in the winter of 2014–2015.

-The banks have expanded their lending massively, far more than their capital reserves should have allowed.
-According to a report of the International Monetary Fund, the normative capital of the Banca de Economii (Savings Bank) decreased ten-fold in 2012, whereas the share of overdue credits increased by about 1 billion lei.
+The banks expanded their lending massively, far more than their capital reserves should have allowed.
+According to a report from the International Monetary Fund, the normative capital of the Banca de Economii (Savings Bank) decreased ten-fold in 2012, whereas the share of overdue credits increased by about 1 billion lei.
 The market value of its shares depreciated from 30 to 14 lei in a year.

-The three banks involved in fraudulent activities were audited by Grant Thornton office in Moldova, affiliated to the global Grant Thornton in 2010, 2011, and 2013.
+The three banks involved in fraudulent activities were audited by the Grant Thornton office in Moldova, affiliated to the global Grant Thornton in 2010, 2011, and 2013.
 None of the reports indicated any problems in the banks' activities.
-One of the company's partners is Olesea Bride, who is married to Stéphane Christophe Bridé, Moldovan minister of economy, and former managing partner of Grant Thornton Romania-Moldova.
+One of the company's partners is Olesea Bride, who is married to Stéphane Christophe Bridé, Moldovan minister of economy, and former managing partner of Grant Thornton Romania–Moldova.

+Communist deputy Oleg Reidman, former economic adviser to President Vladimir Voronin, is rumoured to be one of the key figures in bank fraud and subsequent money laundering, according to the report „Offshore Republic”, made public in 2022 by the Independent Anti-Corruption Advisory Committee (ICC).
+The report reads: "Reidman supported a legislative agenda that facilitated the entry of financial flows into Moldova in the mid-2000s, and in 2013 he headed a special parliamentary commission that recommended the additional issuance of shares to BEM as a solution to the problems of capitalization, which subsequently, he allowed Șor to gain control of the bank".